How to avoid fraud - FAQs

 Before you swipe, be wary of anything out of the ordinary like a mismatched keyboard or wires that seem out of place.
 If something isn’t looking right, let someone know.

 There are many ways you can protect yourself from fraud.
-Simply being aware, paying attention to your account, changing passwords and some other easy steps can go a long way to keeping you out of fraud’s way.
-Take care of your accounts and your money.
+Simply being aware, paying attention to your account, changing passwords and other easy steps can go a long way to keeping you out of fraud’s way.

 You work hard for your money.
 Keep it out of the wrong hands.